What Is HIIT? A Beginner’s Guide to High-Intensity Interval Training

 Whether you’re completely new to working out or just curious about how HIIT compares to traditional cardio, this beginner’s guide will give you a complete overview.
 We’ll explain what HIIT is, how it works, its key benefits, and how to start safely.
 By the end, you’ll know whether HIIT fits your training goals and how to begin your first session with confidence.

-Definition and core principles of HIIT
+Definition & Core Principles of HIIT

 How HIIT differs from steady-state cardio